apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden campaign gave questions to radio host before interview - The Washington Post**
+**Police: 4 dead, 3 injured after shooting in Florence**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/07/06/biden-radio-show-gaffes/).
+You can read more about it [here](https://www.wlwt.com/article/florence-mass-shooting-ridgecrest-drive-4-dead-suspect/61521550).

 ## Requirements
 - Python 3.8